-HVAC systems require also a measurement and control system, which consumes electricity.
+HVAC systems require also a measurement and control system, which consumes electricity as well.
 In addition, some air conditioning systems have heating and/or cooling coil or preheaters, which can run by using electricity.
-These kinds of actions consume more energy, obviously.
-Energy losses through the ventilation unit must be also evaluated.
-In addition, heating demand of ventilation air must be included in to energy demand calculations.
-Correct sizing of HVAC system have also crucial role in the energy efficient design.
-(Ympäristöministeriö, Rakennuksen energiankulutuksen ja lämmitytehontarpeen laskenta, 2007)
+These kinds of actions consume more energy.
+Energy losses through the ventilation unit must also be evaluated.
+In addition, heating demand of ventilation air must be included into energy demand calculations.
+Correct sizing of the HVAC system also has a crucial role in the energy efficient design.
+(Ympäristöministeriö, 2004)

-The optimal use of HVAC system increase also energy efficiency.
-HVAC system should provide sufficient conditions for occupants.
-Minimum or "just enough" - principle works in many cases.
-Following issues are essential to remember when designing HVAC system:
+The optimal use of the HVAC system increases also energy efficiency.
+The HVAC system should provide sufficient conditions for occupants.
+Minimum or "just enough" -principle works in many cases.
+The following issues are essential to remember when designing HVAC systems:

-- Do not ventilate with full power when a room is not occupied - Avoid excess heating and cooling - Provide just enough ventilation air - Do not use simultaneous heating and cooling, if possible
+- Do not ventilate with full power when a room is not occupied - · Avoid excess heating and cooling - Provide just enough ventilation air - Do not use simultaneous heating and cooling, if possible